MatthewHeun/GDPTS/README.md

 <!-- badges: end -->

-The goal of GDPTS is to develop a harmonized time series of country and world GDP, starting from the Penn World Tables [Feenstra et al.
+The goal of GDPTS is to develop a harmonized time series of country and world GDP, starting from the Penn World Tables.
+See
+<https://www.rug.nl/ggdc/productivity/pwt/> and [Feenstra et al.
 (2015)](https://doi.org/10.1257/aer.20130954).

 ## Statement of need